espressif/esp-faq/docs/en/software-framework/peripherals/lcd.rst

   - Several points to note:

     - ESP32_Display_Panel relies on `arduino-esp32 <https://github.com/espressif/arduino-esp32>`__.
-    - The RGB interface of ESP32-S3 exhibits the :ref:`screen drift issue <lcd-rgb-screen-drift>`, an issue that can be solved by features available in ESP-IDF release/v5.1 and later versions.
-However, arduino-esp32 (v2.x.x) is based on ESP-IDF version v4.4.x and thus unable to resolve this issue.
-Fortunately, the upcoming arduino-esp32 (v3.x.x) will use ESP-IDF v5.1.
+    - Due to the :ref:`screen drift <lcd-rgb-screen-drift>` issue with the RGB interface of ESP32-S3, it is necessary to use features from ESP-IDF release/v5.1 or later to solve the problem.
+However, the ESP-IDF version used in arduino-esp32 v2.x.x is v4.4.x, which cannot solve this problem.
+Therefore, you should use arduino-esp32 v3.x.x.
+For detailed instructions, please refer to `Document <https://github.com/esp-arduino-libs/ESP32_Display_Panel/blob/master/README.md#how-to-fix-screen-drift-issue-when-driving-rgb-lcd-with-esp32-s3>`_.
     - Given that Arduino cannot adjust various parameter configurations, such as compile optimization levels, through menuconfig like ESP-IDF, it is recommended to develop a GUI based on ESP-IDF to achieve optimal performance.

 --------------